babylonchain/vigilante/btcstaking-tracker/README.md

 selective slashing offences by enforcing the *atomic slashing* property: if one BTC delegation is slashed, all other BTC delegations under this finality provider will be slashed as well.
-This is achieved by using a cryptographic primitive *adaptor signature*.
+This is achieved by using a cryptographic primitive called *adaptor signature*.
+The atomic slasher includes the following
-The atomic slasher includes the following routines:
+routines:

 <!-- TODO: more technical details about atomic slashing via adaptor signatures -->